Matlock (1986 TV series): Episodes

 Matlock aired a total of 193 episodes across nine seasons and began with a TV-movie.
 12 two-hour and 15 two-part episodes of the program were aired.
 Six of the episodes were clip shows with mostly minor plots that paved the way for scenes from previous stories.
-Although Griffith appeared in more episodes portraying Sheriff Andy Taylor in The Andy Griffith Show than Ben Matlock in Matlock (249–193), he logged more on-screen time as Ben Matlock than he did as Sheriff Andy Taylor due to the length of each show (Matlock ran for 45–48 minutes, while The Andy Griffith Show ran for 25–26 minutes).
+Although Griffith appeared in more episodes portraying Sheriff Andy Taylor in The Andy Griffith Show than Ben Matlock in Matlock (the former has 249 episodes, and the latter has 193), he logged more on-screen time as Ben Matlock than he did as Sheriff Andy Taylor due to the length of each show (Matlock ran for 45–48 minutes, while The Andy Griffith Show ran for 25–26 minutes).

 Program format

 A few changes were made in the format of the introduction of the episodes.
 The introduction of characters was essentially the same, with the only changes being the actors for each season.
 Griffith, Purl, Holliday, Stafford, Gilyard Jr., Thayer, Sommars, Lizer, Roebuck and Huston were all featured in the intros for their respective seasons.
 The Matlock commercial screen also changed.
 The early episodes had a scene of Ben Matlock in front of a brown screen; around 1987, this was changed to gray.
 In 1992, this was changed once again to the same gray, but with a blue square around the "M" in "Matlock."
 Later in the 1993–1994 season, the commercial screen was removed entirely.
 Nancy Stafford began appearing in a dual role in many opening credits from season three onwards, both as her main character Michelle Thomas, and the high-class call girl she played in the first season (seen on the witness stand, though her face is obscured).